davidmarsoni/ml-project/Mini-Project/Readme.md

 ## Project description

-This Mini-Project has for goal to analyse the "Life Expectancy" dataset.
-The goal is to predict the global life expectancy of the world population or a specific country based on different features.
+This Mini-Project has for goal to analyse the "Life Expectancy" dataset

+The folowing question will be answered:

+- In function of the person, what is the life expectancy of a person?
-An other goal are to classify if a country has a high or low life expectancy based on the same features.
+- Can we classify correctly a person’s life span and predict if she will have a high or low life expectancy?

 ## Project instructions